 How to Tell If Betta Is Dying of Old Age?

-How to tell if a fish is dying of old age can be difficult because the signs are often subtle and hard to recognize.
+How to tell if a fish is dying of old age can be difficult because the signs that betta fish is dying are often subtle and hard to recognize.

 However, there are some telltale signs that you should look out for.
-Remember that these signs may vary slightly depending on the type of betta fish.
+Remember that these betta fish old age symptoms may vary slightly depending on the type of betta fish.

-7 Signs That Your Betta Is Dying (Symptoms of Old Age)
+7 Signs That Your Betta Is Dying (Symptoms of Betta Fish Old Age)

 Lethargy

-If your betta lacks the energy it once had, this could be a sign that its old age is catching up with it.
+one of the signs your betta fish dying of old age, If they lacks the energy it once had, this could be a sign that its old beta fish age is catching up with it.
 Dying betta fish may swim slower, spend more time resting at the bottom of the tank and not actively seek out food.

 Loss of Appetite